Volkswagen Gol: Pointer (Mexico)

 The Gol G2 was introduced in Mexico in spring 1998 as the Volkswagen Pointer (a name previously used in Latin America for a rebadged model based on the Ford Escort Mk V, the Pointer/Logus).
 The only version for this year was a three-door hatchback with a 1.8 liter, 98 hp engine and a five-speed manual gearbox.
 The only extra cost option available was a package compounding air conditioning and power steering.
 For 1999, a five-door wagon version, the Brazilian Parati (called the Pointer Station Wagon in Mexico) and the Saveiro (called the Pointer Pick Up) are added.
 They were marketed in three trim levels: Base, Comfort (A/C and power steering) and Luxe (14" alloy wheels, power windows and remote control centralized door locks, A/C and power steering).
 For 2000 the Pointer received the same facelift as in Brazil and a sporty Pointer GTI based on the Brazilian Gol GTI is introduced.
 It was a three-door hatchback with a 2.0 liter, 122 hp engine.
 It had AM/FM/Cassette radio, alloy wheels, all around disc brakes, and sporty black seats as standard equipment.
 In 2002 a basic Pointer City version is introduced, the former Comfort version is renamed the Trendline, and the Luxe variant as the Comfortline.
 In 2005 the Pointer Station Wagon and the Pointer GTI are discontinued and the former Pointer trims (but the City) are replaced by a new Pointer Mi version.

-In the model year 2007, the Pointer receives the newest facelift, and its versions are reorganized.
+In the 2007 model year, the Pointer receives the newest facelift, and its versions are reorganized.
 The Pointer is currently marketed as the Base, A/C (Air Conditioning, power steering and rear wiper/washer), Trendline (Radio AM/FM Stereo CD, 15" alloy wheels, fog lamps), and GT (only available as a five-door hatchback.
 It has the same equipment as the Trendline plus: rear headrests, 6 spoke 15" alloy wheels, black accented headlamps, rear spoiler, and sport seats).
 The Pointer was replaced in December 2008 by the new Volkswagen Gol G5 which has been launched in Brazil in July 2008.

-Gol around the world
+Export

-As a result of a joint-venture with Kerman Khodro, the Gol was built in Iran between 2003 and 2010.
+Following a joint venture with Kerman Khodro, the Gol was produced in Iran from 2003 to 2010.

-The Gol G3 was briefly sold in Ukraine and russian Federation from 2004 to 2006 as the VW Pointer, but sales were soon discontinued due to low demand.
-The car was available with the 1.0-liter, 67 PS and the 1.8-liter, 100 PS engines.
+The Gol G3 was marketed in Ukraine and the Russian Federation between 2004 and 2006 under the name VW Pointer.
+Sales were discontinued after a short period because of limited demand.
+It was offered with either a 1.0-liter engine producing 67 PS or a 1.8-liter engine rated at 100 PS.